ivan-paleo/imaging-reports/README.md

 Once all fields are entered, **the report can be exported to an ODS or XLSX file**.

 **This report can and should be published together with the image data.** While publishing them as a supplementary material to a paper is OK, I recommend publishing everything in open access on an online repository like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [OSF](https://osf.io/) for easy and long-term accessibility.
 Additionally or alternatively, the report could be attached to a protocol, for example on [protocols.io](https://www.protocols.io/).
+For more details, **check my repo** [**publish-micro-image**](https://github.com/ivan-paleo/publish-micro-image).

 The App is designed for the instruments available at the [IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala) and currently includes only the digital microscope (Zeiss Smartzoom 5) and the upright light microscope + LSCM (Zeiss Imager.Z2 Vario + LSM 800 MAT).
 More instruments will be added later.